 The incidence of Menière disease varies greatly due to differences in diagnostic criteria between studies.
+It is considered to be a non-rare disease with differences in diagnostic guidelines hindering the collection of precise epidemiological data.
 The prevalence in the United States has been estimated at 1/500.

 Disease onset usually occurs between the ages of 20-50, and is usually unilateral (bilateral in 25-40% of cases).
 Attacks of vertigo can occur suddenly without warning, be preceded by headache or, more commonly, aural fullness along with increased tinnitus and hearing loss.
 They can last between 15 minutes to several hours, are exacerbated by head movements and can be accompanied by nausea, vomiting, sweating, diarrhea, and in some cases, nystagmus.
 The clinical course varies between patients, with some experiencing recurrent, unrelenting attacks of vertigo whereas others having long periods of remissions over years before decreasing in frequency and eventually ceasing.
 Between attacks patients may remain asymptomatic or experience light-headedness and disequilibrium.
 Sudden falls (drop attacks) have also been reported.
 Sensorineural hearing loss (which may begin with acoustic distortion, loudness intolerance) is usually fluctuating and progressive, and affects mainly low-frequencies.
 Hearing loss (sometimes severe) and tinnitus may persist.